qmacro/qmacro.github.io/src/posts/2023-07-20-resources-for-navigating-the-canal-network.md

 Of course, because canal navigation is on a fairly small scale, given the travel speed and the distances planned for any given journey, it's often the case that one can walk or run ahead to see what's coming.
 I have used some of my morning runs to do this; here's an example of [a run from Shardlow, where I was moored, to Weston Lock, and back](https://www.strava.com/activities/9453248632), to see what both Weston Lock and Aston Lock were like, and to check the canal stretch along the way:

 ![A run along the Trent & Mersey canal](/images/2023/07/canal-run-strava.png)

-## Wrapping up

-And that's it.
-I'm sure there are other resources, and other ways of working out routes, but this combination is what I use right now.